jonschipp/ISLET/README.md

 Target:         |    Description:
 ----------------|----------------
-install         | Install ISLET: install-files + configuration update		| Downloads and install new code (custom changes to default files will be overwritten) uninstall       | Uninstall ISLET (Recommended to backup your stuff first) mrproper 	| Removes files that did not come with the source
+install         | Install ISLET: install-files + configuration install-contained | Install ISLET as a container, no modification to host system update		| Downloads and install new code (custom changes to default files will be overwritten) uninstall       | Uninstall ISLET (Recommended to backup your stuff first) mrproper 	| Removes files that did not come with the source